-If you are convicted, your auto insurance rates could rise anywhere from 5 percent to 100 percent, says Bill Martin, senior vice president at Farmers Insurance.
+If you're convicted, your auto insurance rates could rise anywhere from 5 percent to 100 percent, says Bill Martin, senior vice president at Farmers Insurance.
 Your driving record will note your drunken driving conviction, which insurers review to determine your rate.
 Martin estimates an average rate increase of 25 percent to 35 percent for drivers with DUIs or DWIs.

 If you were arrested at a sobriety checkpoint, you should see a less dramatic rate change than if you were arrested after getting into a multicar crash, Martin says.
 Some states rank drunken driving offenses in several categories of severity, a factor that insurers will consider in setting rates.

 If also have a recent car accident on your record, Martin says, you can expect a substantial rate bump.

-4. State.
 Each state has different rules that dictate how much insurers are allowed to charge drivers, Safe Auto spokesman Marco Capalino says.
 As a result, insurers may charge more for higher-risk drivers in some states than in others.

 Drivers who live in dense, urban neighborhoods with more high-speed highways are considered a higher risk for future accidents after a DUI.

 Insurers calculate rates based on the company's own pool of insured drivers and their accident histories, Capalino says, so rates vary from insurer to insurer.

 "There's no one way companies do it," he says.
 "Some companies just flat-out won't insure you."

-If you didn't have insurance coverage at the time of your drunken driving arrest, it's going to be difficult to obtain at any price afterward, Farmers Insurance's Martin says.
-You've branded yourself doubly irresponsible in insurers' eyes by failing to carry insurance and by driving drunk.
+If you didn't have the best insurance for DUI coverage at the time of your drunken driving arrest, it's going to be difficult to obtain a cheap car insurance with DUI at any price afterward, Farmers Insurance's Martin says.
+You've branded yourself doubly irresponsible in insurers' eyes by failing to carry DUI insurance and by driving drunk.
 You likely will have to be insured by your state's high-risk pool, where rates can be double what you were paying privately.

-8. Number of DUIs.
-Your first drunken driving conviction will hike your rates substantially, because studies have shown first offenders often are serious alcohol or substance abusers.
+Your first conviction will hike your drunk driving quotes substantially, because studies have shown first offenders often are serious alcohol or substance abusers.
 Research compiled by the National Traffic Law Center and Mothers Against Drunk Driving found that more than 80 percent of first offenders are problem drinkers or alcoholics.

-Your drunken driving conviction will affect your insurance rates for years to come.
+Your drunken driving conviction will affect your insurance DUI rates for years to come.
 Usually, a drunken driving accident or criminal conviction won't be taken off your record until Jan.
 1 of the fourth year following the incident, says Loretta Worters, vice president of the Insurance Information Institute.

 In addition to a jump in auto insurance rates, many drivers are surprised to discover their health insurance and life insurance premiums also increase after a drunken driving conviction, says Steve Oberman, a Tennessee criminal defense lawyer who authored "Drunk Driving Defense."
 If you don't already have health or life insurance coverage, he adds, both can be harder to get post-conviction.

-If you have insurance at the time of your conviction, your current insurer may drop you.
+If you have DUI insurance at the time of your conviction, your current insurer may drop you.
 If this happens, don't assume you must turn to your state's high-risk pool.
 Shop around first -- Martin says price competitiveness among insurers has brought rates down to where you might find a better deal with a private insurer.